wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 This simple program determines restriction cut sites on user inputted protein sequeqnces for many different restriction enzymes and returns digested peptides with their associated weight (in Da),and lengths (in amino acids).
 The program allows users to filter peptide results for length, weight, and also accounts for the amount of missed cleavages.
 Based on the ExPASy's PeptideMass software tool.

 ## Installation
-This program runs on python 2.7 or above.
-Mac OS X, Sierra has python 2.7 already installed.
-I suggest using python 2.7 instead of python 3, because most extensions of flask aren't stable with the latest versions of python.
-A beginner tutorial of the installation of python can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download).
+This program runs on python 2.7 or above (https://wiki.python.org/moin/BeginnersGuide/Download).
 This program also uses the Flask micro-webframework, and will need to be run in an virtual environment.

 ### Virtual environment for development
 In order to avoid compatability issues between different libraries for different projects, it is important to use a virtual environment.